Tight Bounds on $\ell_1$ Approximation and Learning of Self-Bounding Functions: Introduction

+Subsequently, \citet{FeldmanVondrak:15} have obtained tight bounds on the degree of a polynomial that is sufficient to approximate any function in each of these function classes in $\ell_2$ norm.
+Specifically, they showed $\tilde\Theta(\eps^{-4/5})$ bound for submodular functions, $\Theta(1/\eps)$ bound for XOS functions and a matching lower bound of $\Omega(1/\eps^2)$ for self-bounding functions.
+The degree bound for XOS functions also implies an upper bound of $2^{O(1/\eps)}$ on the size of the junta sufficient to approximate (in $\ell_2$) any XOS function.

-In a recent work, Raskhodnikova and Yaroslavtsev consider learning and testing of submodular functions taking values in the range $\{0,1,\ldots,k\}$ (referred to as {\em pseudo-Boolean}) \cite{RaskhodnikovaYaroslavtsev:13}.
+\citet{RaskhodnikovaYaroslavtsev:13} consider learning and testing of submodular functions taking values in the range $\{0,1,\ldots,k\}$ (referred to as {\em pseudo-Boolean}).
 The error of a hypothesis in their framework is the probability that the hypothesis disagrees with the unknown function.
-They build on the approach from \cite{GuptaHRU:11} to show that pseudo-Boolean submodular functions can be expressed as $2k$-DNF and then give a $\poly(n) \cdot k^{O(k \log{k/\eps})}$-time PAC learning algorithm using value queries.
-Subsequently, Blais \etal proved existence of a junta of size $(k \log(1/\eps))^{O(k)}$ and used it to give an algorithm for testing submodularity using $(k \log(1/\eps))^{\tilde{O}(k)}$ value queries \cite{BlaisOSY:13manu}.
+They build on the approach from \citep{GuptaHRU:11} to show that pseudo-Boolean submodular functions can be expressed as $2k$-DNF and then give a $\poly(n) \cdot k^{O(k \log{k/\eps})}$-time PAC learning algorithm using value queries. \citet{BlaisOSY:13manu} proved existence of a junta of size $(k \log(1/\eps))^{O(k)}$ and used it to give an algorithm for testing submodularity using $(k \log(1/\eps))^{\tilde{O}(k)}$ value queries. \citet{FeldmanVondrak:16} and, more recently, \citet{BlaisB17} have studied testing of various type of valuation functions showing that approximation by a junta can be exploited to get efficient testing algorithms.